apache/beam/sdks/java/io/cdap/README.md

       ```
       4. After these steps you will be able to use Cdap Plugin by class name like this: ``CdapIO.withCdapPluginClass(EmployeeBatchSource.class)``

-To learn more please check out [complete examples](https://github.com/apache/beam/tree/master/examples/java/cdap/src/main/java/org/apache/beam/examples/complete/cdap).
+To learn more, please check out [complete examples](https://github.com/apache/beam/tree/master/examples/java/cdap/src/main/java/org/apache/beam/examples/complete/cdap).

 ## CDAP Streaming plugins support in CDAP IO